Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 Portability

-Otherwise, ${1+"$@"} is robust and portable.
-With one exception:
+${1+"$@"} is reliable and portable -- with one exception:

 $ sh ./args.sh '1 2'